collective/plone.app.locales/README.rst

 Introduction
 ============

-This package contains the translation files for Plone Core
+The *plone.app.locales* package contains the translation files for Plone Core.

-.. note:: A `Contributor’s Agreement <https://plone.org/foundation/contributors-agreement>`_ is not needed to contribute to this repository.
+This version is compatible with Plone 5.1.x and Plone 5.2.x.

+`How to contribute to Plone Core translations <https://docs.plone.org/develop/plone/i18n/contribute_to_translations.html>`_

+Plone Core packages:

 - atcontenttypes-manual.pot
 - atcontenttypes.pot